Why Mondays are the deadliest day to go to A&E

 “Overall A&E performance is hugely worse, but the daily pattern shows that hospitals have forgotten to fix the worst cause: how they manage discharges.”

 Promises to have a seven-day NHS have been repeatedly made throughout the last decade.
-In 2015 the government promise “to working with the NHS so that 7-day services are available in all hospitals.”
+In 2015 the government issued a pledge towards “working with the NHS so that seven-day services are available in all hospitals”.

 Despite this, difficulties in discharging patients – and carrying out diagnostics during the weekend – persists, which is having a knock-on effect on emergency services.